 Members of the public should wear homemade cloth or fabric masks and save surgical masks and N95 respirators for health care workers and first responders.

+Want to know more?
 See the frequently asked questions on the Department of Health website for more information on masking in Pennsylvania.

 In Pennsylvania businesses, everyone must wear a mask.
 That includes workers and customers.